esy/esy.github.io/docs/environment.md

   directories  **and project's own** `lib/` directory.

-Each regular dependency of the project **and the project itself** can also contribute to the environment through `"esy.exportedEnv"` key in `package.json`.
+Each regular dependency of the project **and the project itself** can also contribute to the environment through the `"esy.exportedEnv"` key in `package.json`.
 See [Project Configuration](configuration.md) for details.

 ### Variable substitution syntax